Updated for 2023

 10100 Jefferson Blvd., Culver City, CA 90232

 Visiting Mr. Bones Pumpkin Patch has been a tradition for many families since it was established in 1987.
-In addition to the fun pumpkin patch and the many interactive activities, on Friday, October 25th, children are invited to enjoy Mr. Bones Trick or Treat Spooktacular from 6:00 pm to 8:00 pm.
-Click here to read MomsLA’s Guide to Mr. Bones Pumpkin Patch.
+In addition to the fun pumpkin patch and the many interactive activities, they have special trick-or-treating times.

 Orange County Zoo